First in a series

 “A domestic-violence call is a high priority,” Evanston Police Detective Tanya Noble told the RoundTable.
 The 911 operators are trained in how to handle these calls, and the Police Department has a domestic violence response team, she said.

-Kelli Nelson, head of Victims Services , said one of the priorities is “to get the victim out of the situation. … We ask, ‘Do you need help getting to a shelter?’ and we help with orders of protection.”
+Kelli Nelson, an advocate in the Police Department's Victim Services division, said one of the priorities is “to get the victim out of the situation. … We ask, ‘Do you need help getting to a shelter?’ and we help with orders of protection.”

 Sometimes the victim will not be ready to leave the situation, Ms. Nelson said, adding, “We’re not there to force our agenda but to give the person options.”